Constellation-Labs/documentation-hub/validate/automated/install/nodectlInstallAccess.md

 This section begins the step-by-step follow along instructions.

 ### Steps
+The following steps will be discussed one at a time 👇 below.

 1. If required, reminder yourself about SSH Concepts by clicking [here](/validate/validator/ssh-keys).
 1. Open up a terminal session within Macintosh or Linux, or a remote connection application, such as PuTTy, for Windows users.
 1. Issue the SSH connection request from your local system (Macintosh, Windows, or Linux).
 This is just your local desktop or laptop computer.